Killing of Antwon Rose Jr.

-Antwon Rose II was a 17-year-old African-American who was fatally shot in East Pittsburgh on June 19, 2018, by police officer Michael Rosfeld after being suspected of attempted murder by participating in a drive-by shooting.
+Antwon Rose II was a 17-year-old African-American who was fatally shot in East Pittsburgh on June 19, 2018, by East Pittsburgh Police Department officer Michael Rosfeld after being suspected of attempted murder by participating in a drive-by shooting.
 According to the police report, Rose had an empty handgun magazine in his pocket and gunshot residue on his hand.
-Allegheny County Medical Examiner Daniel Wolfe said the residue was likely the result of Rose firing a gun.
-He was transported to UPMC where he was later declared deceased.
+Allegheny County medical examiner Daniel Wolfe said the residue was likely the result of Rose firing a gun.
+He was transported to UPMC McKeesport, where he was later declared deceased.

-Following the shooting, Rosfeld was charged with criminal homicide, and was found not guilty.
-In August 2018 Rose’s family filed a civil rights lawsuit against Rosfeld and the borough of East Pittsburgh.
+Following the shooting, Rosfeld was charged with criminal homicide and was found not guilty.
+In August 2018, Rose’s family filed a civil rights lawsuit against Rosfeld and the borough of East Pittsburgh.
 The family alleged racial bias, lack of training, and use of excessive force.
 The suit was settled in October 2019 for $2 million.

 Background

-Rose was 17 years old when he died.
+Antwon Rose II was 17 years old when he died.
 He had worked as a community volunteer and was a student at Woodland Hills High School, where he took Advanced Placement classes.
 According to the family attorney, Rose had no significant criminal record prior to his death.
 His mother had been a clerk for another police department.
 His maternal grandfather had been a police officer for more than 35 years in a different jurisdiction.